purkhusid/rules_csharp/docs/ReferenceAssemblies.md

 The rules that create compilation actions automatically instruct the compiler to generate a reference assembly alongside the proper assembly.
-Information about both files is available via the `CSharpAssembly_`-prefixed providers.
+Information about both files is available via the `DotnetAssembly_`-prefixed providers.

 ## `import_library`